 There will always be a slight variance in the board's dimensions due to the fact that we mould from natural oak, and due to the pressure of the moulding process.
 Despite this, we calibrate the boards to maintain as consistent a profile as possible.
-The manufacturing tolerances are: Width: ± 2mm.
-Length: ± 5mm.
-Thickness: ± 2mm.
-When working with the boards, a level may be required to help keep the boards running level or upright.
+The manufacturing tolerances are: Width: ±2mm.
+Length: ±5mm.
+Thickness: ±2mm.
+When working with the boards, a level may be required to help keep the boards running upright.
+In order to achieve straight and consistent 5-6mm gapping between boards, it may be necessary to use our Millboard Multi-Spacers during the installation process.
 Tools & PPE required The tools and PPE you will need to install the Millboard Envello Cladding product.
 If you are unsure on how to use any tools, please consult the tool's manufacturer's user manual.